Why machines break: Causes of production line downtime

 For these environments, it's not uncommon to see systems integrators and machine builders opting to install conformally-coated hardware.
 Conformal coatings protect against environmental factors such as moisture, dust, salt, chemicals, temperature changes and mechanical abrasion.
 Manufacturers like Siemens and Allen-Bradley sell many of their parts with a conformal coating option.

-4. Blockages and Jams
+4. Blockages and jams

 The proper flow of materials along the line can be disrupted by blockages or improper synchronisation.
 Predominantly, blockages and jams are caused by misconfigured hardware or materials being loaded incorrectly.
 If you've ever owned a printer, you'll know how frustrating a jam can be!